BALOGHBence/portfolio/source/index.rst

 Use the navigation bar at the top of the page to navigate across different sections of the portfolio.

 You will see that my projects are a blend of theoretical research, algorithm development, software implementation, optimization and more.
-If you are looking for a specific skillset, use the search bar to find relevant projects.
+If you are looking for a specific skillset, framework or tool, use the search bar to find relevant projects.
+If you are looking for a specific role, eg. data scientist, optimization engineer etc., check out the "Roles" section.
 If you get lost, you can always return to the homepage by clicking on the "Home" link in the navigation bar.

 The structure of this website is the following: